 1. Prerequisite: User Size, Trunks, and Others

-Before upgrading your hotel system, make sure that you are armed with the right information to help you make a wise purchasing decision.
+Before upgrading your hotel phone system, make sure that you are armed with the right information to help you make a wise purchasing decision.
 The required system size and capacity should be the foremost.

 Start thinking with how many extensions will cater to your hotel size and how many people are likely to be on the phone at once.
 It can be largely dependent on the number of staff and guest users you’ll need in 1-3 years from now.
 This helps to throw a basic hint on your system capacity requirement, along with some ideas of features needed.